 This heater is clean burning.
 It requires no outside venting.
 There is no heat loss out a vent or up a chimney.
-Heat is generated by realistic dancing, yellow flames.
+Heat is generated by realistic, dancing yellow flames.
 This heater is designed for vent-free operation with flue damper closed.
 It has been tested and approved to ANSI Z21.11.2 standard for unvented heaters.
 State and local codes in some areas prohibit the use of vent-free heaters.
-This heater may also be operated as a vented decorative (ANSI Z21.60) product by opening the flue damper (non-thermostat operation only).
+Non-thermostat models may also be operated as a vented decorative (ANSI Z21.60) product by opening flue damper.